markab4/Grocery-List-Manager/Design-Team/design-discussion.md

 The last main difference was to decide whether any other classes were necessary to meet the requirements of the application, Lynn represented a database as well as a hierarchical list both of which were not necessary for the design.
 Sean created an extra class for items in a list, which we also decided is contradicting to the List class.
 Theofilos and Mark both had no unnecessary classes and the team agreed that the final design can consists of only four classes to meet the criteria and eliminate any ambiguity.

-Lastly, we discussed and agreed on the proper relationships between these four classes to finalize our class diagram.
+Lastly, we discussed and agreed on the proper relationships between these four classes to finalize our class diagram and corrected the multiplicities of the relationships.

 ## Summary